top of page

 Fr.
 Tom attended the Deacon Formation Program at St. Gregory's Melkite Seminary from 1990 to 1993, and was ordained to the diaconate January 23, 1994 at Our Lady of the Cedars Church by Bishop Nicholas Samra.
 While serving as deacon, he received a Master of Arts degree in Theology from Notre Dame College in 2002.
 He was ordained a priest in Rabweh, Lebanon on July 6, 2002, by the hand of Archbishop Salim Ghazal, BSO, of blessed memory.
 On Sept.
 1, 2002 he became the administrator of Our Lady of the Cedars Church, and was later named pastor.
 He was elevated to the rank of Archpriest by Bishop Nicholas Samra on June 30, 2019.

 In addition to his duties as pastor, Fr.
-Tom currently serves the Eparchy as the National Director for Melkite Youth, The Eparchial College of Consultors, the Seminary Board, the Safe Environment Review Board, and the Advisory board for Sophia Magazine.
-He is a past Spiritual Advisor for the Ambassadors, and a past elected member of the Eparchial Presbyteral Council.
-In January of 2021 Bishop Nicholas named Fr.
+Tom currently serves the Eparchy as on The Eparchial College of Consultors, the Seminary Board, the Safe Environment Review Board, and the Advisory board for Sophia Magazine.
+He is a past Spiritual Advisor for the Ambassadors, former director of the National Association of Melkite Youth, and a past elected member of the Eparchial Presbyteral Council.
+In January of 2021 Bishop Nicholas Samra named Fr.
 Tom as the Proto-Presbyter of the New England region.

 Fr.
-Tom currently serves as a member of the Board of Trustees for Catholic Charities of New Hampshire.
+Tom is a past member of the Board of Trustees for Catholic Charities of New Hampshire.

 Rev. Fr.
 Roger Boucher